timekit-io/js-sdk/README.md

 ## Usage (endpoints)

 All the Timekit API endpoints are supported as methods.
-For endpoints taking parameters/data, the `data` argument should be an object with keys named as referenced in the docs - see: https://reference.timekit.io/reference/
+For endpoints taking parameters/data, the method argument should be an object with keys named as referenced in the docs - see: https://developers.timekit.io/reference/

 If you supply keys as camelCased, they will automatically be converted to snake_case for you.
-Responses can also be converted to camelCase automatically if you set the config variable "convertResponseToCamelcase" to true.
+Responses can also be converted to camelCase automatically if you set the config variable `convertResponseToCamelcase` to true.

 Endpoints/methods: